 The following two guiding questions will form the two sections of the book:

 “What has been the effect of North America’s differing national ideologies and policies towards immigration, on food and agriculture, and vice versa?”

 “How important are foodways as performances on immigrant lived and daily practices, and what impact do they have on the wider, intercultural communities they inhabit?”

 In practice, we want to know how these macro-scale (immigration as policy) and micro-scale (immigrants as food actors) issues interplay in order to better understand the role of immigration and immigrants in North American (US, Canadian and Mexican) food systems.

-If you feel you can contribute to either of our guiding questions, please submit an abstract to [email protected]du and to [email protected] by August 1 2017.
+If you feel you can contribute to either of our guiding questions, please submit an abstract to Julian.firstname.lastname@example.org and to Sydney.email@example.com by August 1 2017.
 Abstracts should be no more than 400 words in length and include the name and contact information of the author(s), including institutional affiliation and email address.
 Selected authors will be notified by the end of September 2017 and will be invited to contribute a full-length chapter (approximately 30 pages in length or 8000 words by the end of December 2017 with a final manuscript delivery by the end of July 2018.